 A successful hearing outcome could mean keeping your license and avoiding further penalties.
 However, if the DOR finds that all elements are met and supported by a preponderance of evidence, your license will be suspended or revoked, depending on prior offenses or test refusals.

-Understanding Missouri’s License Suspension & Revocation Penalties
+Missouri License Suspension & Revocation Consequences

-- Second DWI/DUI Offense: Comes with a 1-year revocation, or 5-year license denial if the previous offense was within 5 years.
+- Second DWI Offense: Comes with a 1-year revocation, or 5-year license denial if the previous offense was within 5 years.

-- Chemical Test Refusal: This results in a 1-year licence revocation under Missouri’s implied consent law, and means you are ineligible for a hardship license for 90 days.
+- Refusing a Chemical Test: Triggers a 1-year revocation under Missouri’s implied consent law and makes you ineligible for a hardship license for 90 days.

 With 40+ years of experience and 10,000+ cases successfully handled in Missouri River and across Missouri, the Combs Waterkotte DWI administrative hearing team is ready to fight for your rights.
 Reach out to a skilled DWI administrative hearing lawyer in Missouri River, MO today to discuss your case and protect your driving future.